In this article

 • Your car insurance premiums

-The only surefire way of knowing that you’re receiving the largest possible deduction is to calculate it using both methods.
-Some expense management softwares may also be capable of calculating the deduction using both methods and telling you which way to claim.
+The only surefire way of knowing that you’re receiving the largest possible deduction is to calculate it using both methods to determine your business expenses deduction.
+Some expense management software may be capable of calculating the deduction using both methods and telling you which method to use.

-Can I switch to the standard mileage rate from actual expenses?
+Can I switch between the standard mileage rate and actual expenses method?

-But in order to be able to do so, the IRS requires that you use the standard mileage rate in the first year that you claim business use for your vehicle.
-In subsequent years, you are then free to choose whichever of the two methods you prefer.
+But in order to do so, the IRS requires that you use the standard mileage rate in the first year that you claim business use for your vehicle.
+In later years, you’ll be free to choose whichever of the two methods you prefer.

-If you don’t use the standard mileage rate in the first year that you claim business use of your vehicle, then you will be required to use the actual expenses method each year moving forward.
+If you don’t use the standard mileage rate deduction in the first year that you claim business use of your vehicle, then you’ll be required to use the actual expenses method each year moving forward.

 Ramp makes tracking vehicle expenses easy

-Whichever method you choose to calculate your business vehicle deduction, it’s important you have a recordkeeping plan to track both mileage and business expenses.
+Whichever method you choose to calculate your business vehicle deduction, it’s important that you have an accurate way to track both mileage and business expenses.

-• Easy receipt collection: Employees are prompted to scan and save receipts whenever submitting a reimbursement request, protecting your business from the risks of a tax audit—especially if you claim actual expenses for business travel.
+• Easy receipt collection: Employees are prompted to scan and save receipts whenever they submit a reimbursement request, protecting your business from the risks of a tax audit—especially if you claim actual expenses for business travel

-• Comprehensive employee reimbursements: With Ramp, you can manage your entire expense management and reimbursement program all in one place.
+• Automated expense reporting: With Ramp, you can manage your entire expense management and reimbursement program all in one place

 Try Ramp for free